meltwater/the-orchard/README.md

 ## Registry Data

 This package relies on a folder being populated with file defining the dependencies you are concerned with in yaml format.
-(See Registry Data File Formats below).
+See [Registry Data File Formats](#registry-data-file-formats).

 The default folder is `orchard`.
 If you would like an example of a recommended convention for this folder please check out the [demo folder](demo/orchard).